kassiobatista/kassiobatista/README.md

 - 👋 Hi, I’m @kassiobatista
 - 👀 I’m interested in be a developer
-- 🌱 I’m currently learning: Python, SQL
+- 🌱 I’m currently learning: Python, SQL, English
 - 💞️ I’m looking to collaborate on internship vacancies
 - 📫 How to reach me: https://www.linkedin.com/in/kassiobatista/